 The reality is that anything can happen in life.
 God forbid, I could lose my husband tomorrow for any numbers of reasons.
-And then I’d have 3 kids that depend solely on me to provide for them.
-The security that having my own career provides is PRICELESS.
+And then I’d have three kids that depend solely on me to provide for them.
+The security having a career of my own provides is PRICELESS.

 I lost my dad to cancer and my uncle to a motorcycle accident in my early twenties.
 I watched my mom and Aunt have to struggle with their grief all while having to go back to work unexpectedly to take care of their kids.
 Most people don’t want to believe these kinds of tragedies can happen to them.
-No one really wants to plan for tragedies because it’s sad and morbid to think about.
-But life happens…
+No one intends to plan for disasters because it’s sad and morbid.
+But life happens.

-Not only would I still be able to provide for my kids if I suddenly found myself to be a single mom, but I’d also have the flexibility to take them to school, doc appointments, soccer games, etc.
+If I suddenly found myself to be a single mom, I’d still be able to provide for my kids.
+I’d also have the flexibility to take them to school, doc appointments, soccer games, etc.

 My life experiences have undoubtedly shaped my world view.
 But that doesn’t take away from the peace of mind that having my own business provides.
 Knowing that I can take care of myself and my kids if life as I currently know it should fall apart?
-That’s a really good feeling!
+That’s an awesome feeling!

 TOO LEGIT TO QUIT

 - To Learn the Adobe Creative Cloud Programs.
 The Adobe Creative Programs (like Photoshop, Illustrator, InDesign and Premiere Pro to name a few) are all kinds of awesome.
-But they’re juggernauts of programs with so many capabilities.
-Learning to use them in a classroom settings from the pros that my course instructors at Sessions are was a major, major “Pro” on my list of reasons to go to Design School.
+These programs are juggernauts with so many capabilities.
+Learning to use them in a classroom setting from the pros that my course instructors at Sessions are is a major, major “Pro” on my list of reasons to go to Design School.

 - Two words: Student Discount.
 The Adobe Creative Suite isn’t cheap.
-Getting them at the student rate is a massive savings.
+Getting them at the student rate is a massive saving.